kmalakoff/node-install-release/README.md

   assert.ok(!err);
 });

-// promise - default for the system await installRelease('v12', installPath);
+// promise - use the local system for platform and arch await installRelease('v12', installPath);

 // promise - from source (using https://nodejs.org/dist/index.json filename)